Birth of Religions

 Proselytism

 We have seen several ways in which a person can be convinced of the supernatural.
-Once someone is convinced that the supernatural exists, it is only natural that he wants to share this discovery with his peers.
-And so he goes and preaches his beliefs to others.The person may believe that his religion leads him to paradise (or a comparable postmortal state), and that not believing leads to hell (or any analogon thereof).
-Then, this person has a true desire to “save” his friends and family from hell, and help them reach paradise.
-Sometimes, the duty to preach the faith is also part of the religion itself.
-Jehova’s witnesses, for example, are known for their extensive proselytizing efforts.
+Once someone is convinced that the supernatural exists, she or he may want to share this discovery with their peers.
+And so the person goes and preaches the beliefs to others.
+This is what we call proselytism.The person may also believe that this religion will lead them to paradise (or a comparable post-mortal state), and that not believing leads to hell (or any analog thereof).
+In this case, it is possible that this person has a true desire to “save” their friends and family from hell and help them reach paradise.

 Natural selection builds child brains with a tendency to believe whatever their parents or tribal elders tell them.
-It is not surprising, then, to find religious leaders in the every part of the world hitting upon the extra authority provided them by their taking on the title “Father”.
+It is not surprising, then, to find religious leaders in every part of the world hitting upon the extra authority provided them by their taking on the title “Father”.

 Self-serving proselytism

-If someone honestly believes that his friends go to hell unless they become believers, then it is only natural that this person will proselytize them.
+If someone honestly believes that his or her friends go to hell unless they become believers, then it is only natural that this person will proselytize for this end .
 However, there may also be more selfish cases of proselytism.
-These are cases where the believer has a material or social advantage from converting others to the faith.
+These are cases in which the believer acquires a material or social advantage from converting others to the faith.Examples of people and institutions that benefit from the faith of others are:

 - Televangelists

-- Televangelists are people who preach the (Christian) faith via television, mainly in the US.
-Some of these preachers are accused of accumulating tax-free donations from believers to finance their own lavish lifestyle.
-They make millions of dollars every year, and spend it on Rolls Royce cars, houses, or private jets ( 9; 10; 11).
-In Africa, followers of so-called super-pastors make tithes and other offerings in hope of winning blessings from on high 12.
-Some pastors have accumulated a wealth in the order of 150 million USD.
-Ayo Oritsejafor, who leads the Christian Association of Nigeria, was embroiled in a recent scandal when a private jet he had leased out was found to be carrying $9.3m in cash into South Africa, supposedly a payment for an arms deal on behalf of the Nigerian government [ibid].
-Other pastors get rich on the tithes: “You tithe, he blesses.
-You keep the tithe, the curse is initiated” 13.
+- In Africa, followers of so-called super-pastors make tithes and other offerings in the hopes of winning blessings from on high 49.
+Some pastors have accumulated wealth in the order of $150 million.
+Ayo Oritsejafor, who leads the Christian Association of Nigeria, was embroiled in a recent scandal when a private jet he had leased out was found to be carrying $9 million in cash into South Africa, supposedly a payment for an arms deal on behalf of the Nigerian government.
+In Zimbabwe, pastors get rich on the tithes, declaring: “You tithe, he blesses.
+You keep the tithe, the curse is initiated” 50.
 Some of the more enterprising priests sell miracles.
 Blessed ballpoint pens help you pass exams.
-Miracle bricks will help you acquire your own home. [ibid] These people have a financial interest in people following them.
+Miracle bricks will help you acquire your own home.
+These people have a financial interest in people following them.
 Hence, they have one more reason to spread the word of their religion.

 - Pilgrim sites